JCharante/haulers-channel-reward-calc/README.md

 # haulers-channel-reward-calc
-A reward calculator for haulers channel
+A Shipping Contract Reward Calculator for Eve Online's Haulers Channel commissioned by Rita Jita